 We built a demo version of some air vents that can be used in the home to move heat from one room to another.

 We have a designated Friday every month called “Maker Friday”.
 This allows us to bring the ideas of a project alive.
 First of all, we decided which materials we would need for the project.
 We needed to find the correct size box, 10cm³ and then the right texture, which was transparent.
 We ordered a couple and when they arrived we instantly worked on them, aligning them to each other we made some rough marks so there would be a visible mark to drill through.
 After the holes are drilled through and sanded down, we attach the servo motor inside of the box and create a small window for the servo motor.

 There is a temperature sensor inside the box.
 The box simulates a room in the house.
 The temperature sensor gathers the data which is fed to the Raspberry Pi using node red.
 Once the temperature reaches the point where it will become uncomfortable for the occupants, the servo motor will be activated and the heat will pass to the next room.
 For example, if the room is too hot, the motors will react to the heat and open up to vent the hot air out and the cool air in.

 What have we done with the IoT Dollshouse since?

-I took the IoT dollshouse along to the Thames Valley Internet of Things meet up and, along with Chris, we spoke about the process of working with our customer to develop the software and hardware required for the project.
-People were very interested to see a real live project which was actually being used in a customer situation.
-Lots of the people there had great ideas both how we could develop the idea further and also for potential commercial exploitation.
+I took the IoT dollshouse along to the Thames Valley Internet of Things meetup and, along with Chris, we spoke about the process of working with our customer to develop the software and hardware required for the project.
+People were very interested to see a real live project that was actually being used in a customer situation.
+Lots of the people there had great ideas both on how we could develop the idea further and also for potential commercial exploitation.